robtweed/qewd-baseline/INTERACTIVE.md

 The *index.html* file provides the markup for our *hello world* application.
 Its main task is actually to load the various JavaScript libraries that it needs:

-This line loads jQuery from an online CDN source:

-            <script src="//ajax.googleapis.com/ajax/libs/jquery/2.2.0/jquery.min.js"></script>

-The next line loads the WebSocket client library - *socket-io* - from the QEWD server.
+This *script* tag loads the WebSocket client library - *socket-io* - from the QEWD server.
 QEWD comes with *socket-io* pre-installed and configured for you.
 Always load it via the path shown:

             <script src="/socket.io/socket.io.js"></script>

-The next line loads the QEWD Client JavaScript library from QEWD.
-This is always pre-installed and ready for use in QEWD:

-            <script src="/ewd-client.js"></script>

-The QEWD Client Library provides you with several key things:

-- an automated mechanism via which your application will register itself with the QEWD back-end, establishing the means by which the browser and QEWD back-end can securely communicate via WebSocket messages.
-This security is maintained via an opaque, randomly-generated token that is known by and available to the browser and QEWD back-end.

-- as part of the application registration process, QEWD will have established a Session.
-This Session may be used to maintain state information for the user of your application.
-Session State storage is maintained using a [QEWD-JSdb](https://github.com/robtweed/qewd-jsdb) database.
-The session is uniquely identified and securely accessed via the token that is created during application registration.

-- a *send* API via which you will be able to securely send WebSocket messages to the QEWD back-end, which you handle using modules that you create and maintain.

-You should **always** use the pre-built *ewd-client.js* library to interact with the QEWD back-end, regardless of the JavaScript framework you use in the browser.

-Finally, this line loads our *app.js* library, which will define our application's dynamic behaviour:
+The next *script* tag loads your *app.js*  file.
+The *type="module"* attribute tells the browser to load it as an ES6 module.
+The *app.js* module will define our application's dynamic behaviour:

-            <script src="app.js"></script>
+            <script src="app.js" type="module"></script>

 Notice also this line in the *index.html* file: